Hickory Golf Shaft (or Making a Tapered Dowel)

 - Rake handles

-I have about 20 clubs so far, and have experimented with about a dozen combinations in making the golf shafts.
+I have made about 20 clubs so far, and have experimented with about a dozen combinations in making the golf shafts.
 Here are 5 different variations to make the hickory golf club shafts:

 - Drawknives and spokeshaves at the shaving horse on a 7/8" square rod